What is an insight?

 ‘Well, what a great start!’ - I thought, as a responsible partner for this project.

 It's always 'fun' to work with a resistant client.
-But, the CEO commissioned this project, so we had to proceed.
+But the CEO commissioned this project, so we had to proceed.

-The client, Chris, was one of those 'know it all' characters.
+The client, Chris, was one of those 'know-it-all' characters.
 He never listened and could outspeak anyone.
 A smart guy but difficult to work with.

 He was skeptical of consultants and never missed an opportunity to tell us that.